Devils of Darkness

 The total runtime of Devils of Darkness is 88 minutes (1h 28m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 5.1/10, and global collection metrics, Devils of Darkness stands as a challenging project for the creators.
-It remains an essential piece of the 1965 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 5.0/10, and global performance metrics, Devils of Darkness is classified as a AVERAGE.
+It remains an essential part of the 1965 cinematic calendar.

 Frequently Asked Questions